cybermaggedon/ixbrl-to-ct600/README.md

   the values are right for you, and possibly adding extra annotations to the form which aren't covered.
 - It doesn't know about all the CT600 fields.
+- The CT600 form changes periodically, which will invalidate the annotations specification.
+The annotations spec here has absolute PDF form positions.

 ## Testing